How to watch The Year Earth Changed

-The Year Earth Changed will be available to stream on Apple TV+ from Friday 16 April.
+The Year Earth Changed was added to Apple TV+ on Friday 16 April 2021.

 Watch the trailer for The Year Earth Changed: